dcnicku/wti-brent-cointegration/README.md

-# Does the WTI–Brent spread mean-revert enough to trade?
+# Does the WTI–Brent spread mean revert enough to trade?

-An econometrics project on the two main crude oil benchmarks.
-I test whether the gap between WTI and Brent is cointegrated, estimate how quickly it closes, and then check whether a simple mean-reversion rule built on that estimate still makes money once transaction costs are charged.
+An econometrics project on 2 crude oil benchmarks.
+I test whether the gap between WTI and Brent is cointegrated, estimate how quickly it closes, and then check whether a mean reversion rule built on the estimate is profitable after transaction costs.

 **Headline result: the strategy appears to work, and doesn't.** The backtest returns a net Sharpe of 0.92 out of sample after 10bps costs, against 0.26 for